Erastuskanyatta/Streams-in-Java/index.md

 }
 ```

-To execute the snippet, right click on the file and select `Run`.
+Right-click on the file and select `Run` to execute the snippet.

 The output of the snippet will be: